Taking Down CBC Fifth Estate's Documentary 'Conspiracy in Coutts' - Part 1

 Even the title of the report — ‘Conspiracy at Coutts’ — clearly reveals the Fifth Estate’s bias.
 It is a false and misleading premise, because that was no ‘conspiracy at Coutts’.
 How could there have been any such ‘conspiracy’ to kill police when all four of the men were ultimately cleared of the conspiracy charge?

-The Fifth Estate never questioned why pre-trial hearings for these men dragged on for over two years – particularly given that this was often due to late disclosures of evidence or refusals to disclose evidence to the defence — by the Crown.
+The Fifth Estate never questioned why pre-trial hearings for these men dragged on for over a year – particularly given that this was often due to late disclosures of evidence or refusals to disclose evidence to the defence — by the Crown.
 It never attempted to interview the men’s lawyers to get any perspective on the case – something that happens quite regularly in high profile trials.
 For example, CBC has been a regular presence at the trial of the Freedom Convoy ‘leaders’ Tamara Lich and Chris Barber in Ottawa, and interviewed their lawyers quite regularly.

 The Fifth Estate’s focus in the documentary is, as I said, attempting to imply the men should have been found guilty of the conspiracy charge — which will be outlined in Part 2 of my report.
 Stay tuned, as they say.